abdur8312/JavaMiniProject/README.md

 # JavaMiniProject
 This repo contains java mini project.
-Not exactly a project
+Well not exactly a project